 The snap to options governs how components you place on the report are positioned.

-Smart guides display coloured lines to help you align, resize, and space the selected components.
+Smart guides - Colored lines help you position, resize, and space the components you've chosen.
 How does it work;

-- Resize components: while resizing a component, blue lines appear to show when that component is the same length or width as other components on the canvas, and the current size in pixels is also shown.
+- Resize components: Component resizing shows the component's current size in pixels as well as blue lines when it is the same length or breadth as other components on the canvas.

 - Space components: while moving one or more components, blue lines appear when those components are spaced equally with other components on the canvas.

-When you place a new component on the canvas that can fit into one or more grid squares, the component "snaps" in position and fills the grid, making it easy to size and line up new components in rows and columns. ("Fill the square" behaviour begins with a grid size of 15 px or greater.)
+Whenever you add a new component on the canvas that can fit into one or more grid squares, the component "snaps" in place and fills the grid, making it simple to size and align rows and columns of new components in the grid.
+When the grid size is more than 15 px, the "fill the square" behavior is activated.

 Report level component position